Midwifery Program Application Process

 Submitting Your Application

-Applications must be post-marked by October 15.
+Class selection decisions are made in January.
 Late applications will only be considered for admission if space is available after all other applicants have been considered.
 We recommend that applicants keep a copy of the completed application.

 A completed application includes: